aaaanderson/br0ken/README.md

 br0ken
 ======

-intentionally broken web code snippets for personal education and edification
+Intentionally broken web code snippets for personal education and edification.

+Might include various frameworks, in the interest of showing that you can write bad code in any framework.